tutoraddicts/CIL/README.md

 ### Test:

-    1. Open command prompt or terminal run the command ./ec example.ec
+    1. Open command prompt or terminal run the command ./ec filename.ec
     2. filename will be the name of your text file

+### CLI :
+    1. Open CMD/Terminal run ./ec

 ## What can you do right now ?